graphcore/examples/applications/popart/bert/bert_data/README.md

 The script `create_pretraining_data.py` will accept a glob of input and output files to tokenise however attempting to process them all at once may result in the process being killed by the OS for consuming too much memory.
 It is therefore preferable to convert the files one by one:

-`python create_pretraining_data.py --input-file /preprocessed_target_folder/wiki_00_cleaned --output-file /preprocessed_target_folder/wiki_00_tokenised --vocab-file path_to_the_vocab/vocab.txt --sequence-length 128 --mask-tokens 20 --duplication-factor 6`
+`python3 create_pretraining_data.py --input-file /preprocessed_target_folder/wiki_00_cleaned --output-file /preprocessed_target_folder/wiki_00_tokenised --vocab-file path_to_the_vocab/vocab.txt --sequence-length 128 --mask-tokens 20 --duplication-factor 6`

 **NOTE:** When using an uncased vocab, use `--do-lower-case`.